Cal Answers

 How can the closed funds still in PI Portfolio be addressed?

 PI Portfolio is a reflection of BFS.
 When the funds are fully closed in BFS, they will no longer appear in PI Portfolio.
 Please ensure all transactions have posted and all Purchase Orders have been closed, and then work with your RA and Contracts and Grants Accounting (CGA) to close these funds.
-You can find more information on how to close an inactive fund on the BAI website: bai.berkeley.edu/BFS/BudgetGL/fund.htm.
+How can the closed funds Q- replace last sentence with Find more information on how to close an inactive fund.

 How are encumbrances calculated in PI Portfolio?